snorkel-team/website/_use_cases/01_spam_tutorial.md

 If you prefer to use a different NLP tool, you can also wrap that as a `Preprocessor` and use it in the same way.
 For more info, see the [`preprocessor` documentation](https://snorkel.readthedocs.io/en/master/packages/_autosummary/preprocess/snorkel.preprocess.preprocessor.html#snorkel.preprocess.preprocessor).

-If the spaCy English model wasn't already installed, the next cell may raise an exception.
-If this happens, restart the kernel and re-execute the cells up to this point.

 ```python